olafplacha/Landscape-Classification/README.md

 # Landscape Classification
 <h3> Transfer Learning on Inception v3 model using TensorFlow </h3>

-I had a really small dataset (130 instances per class) of 4 types of landscape: <b>Mountains, Beach, Forest, City</b>
+I had a dataset (130 instances per class) of 4 types of landscape: <b>Mountains, Beach, Forest, City</b>

-The most suitable approach was transfer learning.
+The most suitable approach with such a small dataset was transfer learning.
 The model I used was <b>Inception v3</b>, which is trained on over 1M images from over 1000 classes.

 <h4><p align="center">Some training instances</p></h4>